 The Strathpuffer follows the traditional 24 hour MTB format with laps of a circa 11km course

 We start at 10.00 am on Saturday morning and competitors must start their last lap by 10.00 am on Sunday morning and complete it by 11.00 am

-The event is open to solos, pairs, teams of four, and teams of ten.
+The event is open to solos, pairs, teams of four, teams of eight for schools, and teams of ten.

 To keep you safe and smiling we have two safety points on the course manned by our fantastic marshals without whom the events would not be possible.

 The event is timed by our friends from SportIDENT - bombproof accuracy and reliability.